Friday, August 26, 2022

 Eddie Kramer

-At a time when the leading lights of glam and glitter rock exemplified androgyny, Jobriath was openly gay (and not bisexual as David Bowie and Lou Reed would sometimes describe themselves*).
+At a time when the leading lights of glam and glitter rock exemplified androgyny, Jobriath was openly gay--and not bisexual as David Bowie and Lou Reed would sometimes describe themselves.*

 It wasn't an act—not that theatricality wasn't part of that world, but walking it like you talked it in the 1970s was a whole 'nother thing than it is now; one fraught with greater personal danger and commercial risk.

-Director Kieran Turner (24 Nights) begins his portrait of the classically-trained musician with the debut of the counterculture musical Hair in 1968, in which Jobriath, leader of the now-forgotten rock band Pidgeon, made up part of the Los Angeles cast alongside Gloria Jones, who appears in the film (and in 20 Feet from Stardom).
+Director Kieran Turner (24 Nights) begins his portrait of the classically-trained musician with the debut of the countercultural musical Hair in 1968, in which Jobriath, leader of the now-forgotten rock band Pidgeon, made up part of the Los Angeles cast alongside Gloria Jones, who appears in the film (and in 20 Feet from Stardom).
 Friends, like GTO member Miss Mercy, remember his talent, his charisma, and his manic drive.

 *Or as others would describe them.
 Reed was cagier than Bowie on this score.